Caring For Braces

 Early gum disease is reversible with professional help and good home care, but if you ignore it, it can get worse.

 Gum disease is usually painless, so you need to pay attention to signs like bleeding or swollen and puffy gums.
-Carefully follow Drs.
-Alba’s and staff's directions on hygiene to avoid these problems.
+To avoid this, carefully follow the hygiene directions you get from Drs.
+Alba and our team.